BenHighsted/COSC345/README.md

 This is where we will need to add instructions for andrew to compile and run our program, including how to set up the libary file.

-e.g. to compile use gcc...
+e.g. to compile use gcc... (might need a make file actually)